Lundjo/xen-scribe-llm/README.md

 ## XenScribe LLM

-<b>XenScribe</b> is a Machine Learning Web Based Transcription and Translation App that uses Web Workers to run ML models in the browser.
-This app allows you to record your voice or upload an audio file (mp3/wav), transcribe it to text, translate it into any language, and download or copy the converted text that has been transcribed and deployed.
+<b>XenScribe</b> is a Machine Learning Web Based Transcription App that uses Web Workers to run ML models in the browser.
+This app allows you to record your voice, transcribe it to text, view converted text that has been transcribed and deployed.

 ## Dependences